$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

-From the categorified viewpoint one can hope that the $n$-multitableaux framework can be used to define cellular bases (since they give rise to a method to obtain the indecomposable modules that decategorify to the dual canonical basis) and an explicit method to obtain the $\mathfrak{sl}_n$-link homologies.
-This is essentially what we show in Section~\ref{sec-catpart1} and Section~\ref{sec-catpart2} respectively.
-The crucial question is how to generate the string in~\ref{eq-decom}.
-To do this we use (a thick) Hu and Mathas basis.
+The crucial question is how to generate the string in \eqref{eq-decom}.
+To do this we use (a thick) HM basis.
 This works roughly as follows.
-Fix two $\mathfrak{sl}_n$-webs $u,v\in W_n(\vec{k})$.
-There is a homogeneous $\bC$-basis (that, even from the cyclotomic Hecke side, also works over $\bZ$, see Theorem 3.14 in~\cite{hm1} or~\cite{li1}) of $\mathrm{HOM}_{\mathrm{nh}}(\widehat{u},\widehat{v})$ (or alternatively of $\mathfrak{sl}_n$-foam spaces) where each basis element is determinate by two $n$-multitableaux $\vec{T},\vec{T}^{\prime}$, one for $u$ and one for $v$, with a certain fixed number of boxes $c(\vec{k})$.
-The string in~\ref{eq-decom} is generated by actions $\sigma,\sigma^{\prime}$ of elements of $S_{c(\vec{k})}$ by permuting nodes.
+Fix two $\mathfrak{gl}_n$-webs $u,v\in W_n(\vec{k})$.
+There is a homogeneous $\bC$-basis (that, even from the cyclotomic Hecke side, also works over $\bZ$, see Theorem 3.14 in \cite{hm1} or \cite{li1}) of $\mathrm{HOM}_{\mathrm{nh}}(\widehat{u},\widehat{v})$ (or alternatively of $\mathfrak{gl}_n$-foam spaces) where each basis element is determinated by two $n$-multitableaux $\vec{T},\vec{T}^{\prime}$, one for $u$ and one for $v$, with a certain fixed number of boxes $c(\vec{k})$.
+The string in \eqref{eq-decom} is generated by actions $\sigma,\sigma^{\prime}$ of elements of $S_{c(\vec{k})}$ by permuting nodes.
 The different basic pieces then depend on the difference of the residue of the permuted nodes.
-This can be seen as a ``higher'' analogon of classical Specht theory.
-The actions are roughly obtained as follows.
-The $n$-multitableaux $\vec{T},\vec{T}^{\prime}$ are of the same shape, since the shape \textit{only} depends on the boundary of the $\mathfrak{sl}_n$-webs.
-Then there is a $n$-multitableaux $T_{\vec{\lambda}}$ ``in between'' of the same shape with all its nodes filled in an ordered way.
-The actions are then given by applying a \textit{suitable sequence of transpositions} $\tau_k(i,j),\tau_k^{\prime}(i,j)$ from $T_{\vec{\lambda}}$ to $\vec{T},\vec{T}^{\prime}$.
-Let us sketch in a diagram how the ``higher'' Specht basis roughly works.
-Here we focus on $n=2$ and, as in Example~\ref{ex-cheating}, use Bar-Natan's cobordisms~\cite{bn2}.
-They are useful to illustrate the concepts, although one can not work with them due to sign issues, see~\cite{lqr1}.
-In general one works with $n$-multitableaux, thick calculus and $\mathfrak{sl}_n$-matrix factorizations or $\mathfrak{sl}_n$-foams.
-Below we read again from bottom to top, i.e. the reader may think of the $\mathfrak{sl}_2$-web $u$ sitting at the bottom and the $\mathfrak{sl}_2$-web $v$ at the top (the colors in the middle column indicate the different residues of the nodes, e.g. $r(T_{\vec{\lambda}})=(2,2,3,1)$).
-The element below is in $\mathrm{hom}_{\check{R}(\Lambda)}(F_1F_2F_3F_2,F_3F_1F_2F_2)$.
+This can be seen as an analog of classical Specht theory.